colshrapnel/phpdelusions.net/sql_injection.md

     $stm->execute([$ids, $category]);
     $data = $stm->fetchAll();

-So, here can we make be but one conclusion: regular drivers **have** to be extended to support wider range of data types to be bound.
+So, here can we make be but one conclusion: regular drivers **have** to be extended to support a wider range of data types to be bound.
 Having devised an idea of new types, we can think of what these types can be:

 - identifier placeholder (single identifier)
 - identifier list (comma separated identifiers)
 - integer list (comma separated integers)
 - strings list (comma separated strings)
-- special SET type consists of comma separated `idientifier=string value` pairs
+- the special SET type consists of a comma-separated `idientifier=string value` pairs
 - you name it

 Quite a lot, in addition to existing types.